 Healthcare registration and billing experience; two years of work experience in an office or customer service setting with an outstanding record of attendance and punctuality; knowledge of group health plans, government health plans, automobile and workers compensation plans; knowledge of Michigan Medicine policies, procedures, regulatory requirements and information systems; work experience in a health care setting; Associate's or Bachelor's degree or equivalent experience and education.

 - Normally, this position is 100% onsite in the Adult & Children’s Emergency Departments, however, during the COVID pandemic, ED Registrars work a portion of their weekly schedule remotely from home, handling incoming and outgoing calls.
 The other portion of their weekly schedule will be onsite work in one of the Emergency Department’s with patient contact.
 High speed internet at home is a requirement for this position and its cost is the responsibility of the staff member.
+Your internet plan should run at 15 mbps download and 5 mbps upload to prevent common connectivity-related issues.
 The primary business location for this position is on the Michigan Medicine main hospital campus.
 There may be occasions where the staff member will need to report to either the hospital or another business location in Ann Arbor, including meetings, training, computer or technology requirements, or to complete work that is not possible to handle remotely.
 Computing resources including required software applications, VPN, desktop computer, monitor, keyboard and mouse, will be provided by the employer.
 Remote staff are not provided with a mobile phone but are provided with computer telephone and fax technology.
 Office equipment such as desk, chair, and printer are not provided for remote work.
 Basic supplies such as paper and pens, are stocked at the business location and are available to remote staff for pick-up should they choose.
 Unless otherwise agreed in advance with the supervisor/manager, additional hardware, software, printing, and cost of office supplies preferred by the staff member, are the responsibility of the employee.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.